Skip to content

 Tilapia fish tacos are one of my favorite Mexican food recipes to make when I’m looking for a flavorful way to enjoy fresh or previously frozen fish.
 Using healthy ingredients makes it easy to say yes to a second helping!

-It’s loaded but isn’t heavy and has all the elements of a really good taco!
-Seasoned, light, and flaky baked fish, crunchy cabbage, lime juice, Cojita cheese, and the best cool and creamy fish taco sauce recipe with a bit of heat for a kick!
+Seasoned, light, and flaky baked tilapia, crunchy cabbage, lime juice, Cojita cheese, and the best cool and creamy fish taco sauce recipe with a bit of heat for a kick!
+All of this is wrapped in a flour or corn tortilla for a deliciously satisfying bite.

 Why This Recipe Works